 Section 1.
 Budget Adopted.
-The budget for the City of Gig Harbor, Washington, for the 2023-2024 biennium, on file with the City Clerk, is hereby adopted in its final form and content.
+The budget for the City of Gig Harbor, Washington, for the 2023-2024 biennium is hereby adopted in its final form and content as shown in Exhibit A.

 Section 2.
 Funds Appropriated.
-Estimated resources, including beginning fund balances, for each separate fund of the City of Gig Harbor, and aggregate total for all funds combined, for the 2023-2024 biennium are set forth in summary form below, and are hereby appropriated for expenditure during the 2023-2024 biennium as set follows:
+Estimated resources, including beginning fund balances, for each separate fund of the City of Gig Harbor, and aggregate total for all funds combined, for the 2023-2024 biennium are set forth in summary form below, and are hereby appropriated for expenditure during the 2023-2024 biennium as follows:

-2023-24 BUDGET APPROPRIATIONS
+2023-2024 BUDGET APPROPRIATIONS